isomerpages/ogp-t4pg/index.md

             url: /roles/others
   - infobar:
       title: 📨
-      description: Submit your CV so that it can be shared directly with agency hiring managers
+      description: Submit your CV so it can be shared directly with agency hiring managers
       button: Submit CV
       url: https://go.gov.sg/buildforpublicgood
   - infopic: